 Everyone who works in an international setting has a story about a bad translation.
 Years ago – long before every office had computers – I was on the production staff of an English-language magazine here in Frankfurt.
 It was February, and a local travel agency was advertising trips to warm, sunny destinations.
-Their original German ad read: Haben Sie eine Nase voll von Schnee?.
+Their original German ad read: Haben Sie eine Nase voll von Schnee?
 In German, if one has eine Nase voll it simply means you are fed up – in this case with snow and/or the cold weather.
 Our apprentices, however, translated the ad literally, coming up with the memorable Do you have a nose full of snow?
 In the 1980s, having a “nose full of snow” was slang for snorting cocaine – not appropriate for a publication targeted at American military families.

 While technology has made great strides in translation software, it’s still far from perfect.
 When I put the snow sentence into Google Translate, guess what I got?
 Yup – that same nose full of snow.
-Marketing blogs are full of translation nightmares which could have been easily resolved had a human been involved.
+Marketing blogs are full of translation nightmares that could have been easily resolved had a human been involved.
 That said, most translation sites do a decent job with run-of-the-mill business correspondence and basic documents.
 So, if it’s not the quality of the translation that’s the problem, what is?

 It’s the security of the information you are translating.